borgstrom/salt-vagrant-saltconf2014/presentation.md

 ## Hard to update project states

-The final issue we ran into with the master mode, which partly ties into the previous point, is that typically the process for creating and getting the salt states onto the master requires manual work from one or more people (manual update, GIT push permissions, etc).
+The final issue we ran into with the master mode, which partly ties into the previous point, is that typically the process for creating and getting the Salt states onto the master requires manual work from one or more people (manual update, GIT push permissions, etc).

 !